10 Obscure Coral Snake Species

 © Wikimedia Commons User: Iván S. Arenas V. – CC BY-SA 4.0

-This is a longer coral snake species at a maximum of 150cm.
-When disturbed, it performs a defensive display of raising its tail high in the air, swishing it from side to side, and hiding its head and precious brain beneath coils.
 Venezuelan coral snakes stick to humid habitats, including forests.
-However, they’re a relatively flexible species which appears in urban areas, even the Venezuelan capital Caracas, sometimes in vacant lots under rubbish.
-This is the most common venomous snake in Caracas.
+However, they’re relatively flexible, also appearing in urban areas, even within the Venezuelan capital of Caracas, sometimes in vacant lots under rubbish.
+This is the most common venomous snake in Caracas overall.

 3 Steindachner’s coral snake

-This poorly researched species now has a handful of confirmed prey: Boulenger’s largescale lizard (Alopoglossus brevifrontalis), and the neighbouring Ecuadorian species the decorated coral snake (Micrurus decoratus).
+This poorly researched species now has a handful of confirmed prey: Boulenger’s largescale lizard (Alopoglossus brevifrontalis), and the neighbouring Ecuadorian species, the decorated coral snake (Micrurus decoratus).
 Steindachner’s coral snakes have been spotted resting on leaf litter, bare soil, and in puddles, often immediately after heavy rain.

 4 Bolivian coral snake